Divorce

 At Little & Logue, we can help you find your way.
 We’ll talk about your legal options in a down-to-earth manner, explaining the process in plain English.
 We want you to understand the choices involved, so you can make the decisions that are right for you.

 Texas has a no-fault divorce option, which means couples do not have to assign fault to one of the spouses in order to obtain a divorce.
-Texas also has fault-based divorce.
-In this type of divorce, you must prove divorce grounds exist based on: cruelty, adultery, abandonment, felony conviction or mental hospital confinement.
+Texas also provides for fault-based divorce.
+In this type of divorce, you must prove divorce grounds exist based on: cruelty, adultery, abandonment, felony conviction, or mental hospital confinement.

 Protecting Your Children's Future

-If you have minor children, you must make decisions about child custody, child support and visitation.
-Attorneys can often help you reach a settlement regarding these issues.
+If you have minor children, you must make decisions about child custody, child support, and visitation.
+Attorneys can often help you settle these issues.
 However, if you and your spouse cannot reach an agreement, a judge will decide for you.

 Some property is marital property, which means both of you own the property together.
 Property obtained during marriage is considered community property in Texas.
-It includes income, investments, retirement plans, cars, real estate, life insurance and family businesses.
+It includes income, investments, retirement plans, cars, real estate, life insurance, and family businesses.
 Marital property must be divided.
 Separate property does not have to go through property division in divorce.
-Examples of separate property are property acquired as a gift, an inheritance or prior to marriage.
+Examples of separate property are property acquired as a gift, an inheritance, or before marriage.

 Understanding Spousal Support